Axiomatic Characterization of PageRank: Proof of the main theorem

-In the next lemma, building upon Lemma~\ref{lemma:1-arrow-df}, we show that there exists a constant $a_F \in [0,1)$ such that the centrality of a sink in 1-arrow graph equals $a_F \cdot c_F \cdot x$ where $x$ is the weight of the source (see Lemma~\ref{lemma:source-node} for the definition of $c_F$).
+In the next lemma, building upon Lemma~\ref{lemma:1-arrow-df}, we show that there exists a constant $a_F \in [0,1)$ such that the centrality of a sink in 1-out star graph equals $a_F \cdot c_F \cdot x$ where $x$ is the weight of the source (see Lemma~\ref{lemma:source-node} for the definition of $c_F$).